Berrick Barnes

-Berrick Steven Barnes (born 28 May 1986) is a former Australian professional rugby union footballer.
-His usual position is fly-half or inside centre.
-He is currently signed with Japanese Top League club Panasonic Wild Knights, but previously played in the Super Rugby competition with the NSW Waratahs and Queensland Reds.
-He also played for the Wallabies in international matches.
+Berrick Steven Barnes (born 28 May 1986) is an Australian rugby union coach and former dual-code player.
+His usual position was fly-half or inside centre.
+He previously played with Japanese Top League clubs Panasonic Wild Knights and Ricoh Black Rams, as well as in the Super Rugby with Australian teams the New South Wales Waratahs and the Queensland Reds; and the Australia national team.